 On your Mac (running macOS High Sierra and later), you can open HEIF files using Apple Preview and Apple Photos.
 On your iOS device (iOS 11 and later), use iOS Photos to open a HEIF file.

-On PCs running Windows 10, you’ll need to install the HEIF Image and HEVC Video Extensions from the Microsoft Store before you can open a HEIF file with selected programmes such as Windows Photo Viewer.
+On PCs running Windows 10, you’ll need to install the HEIF Image and HEVC Video Extensions from the Microsoft Store before you can open a HEIF file with selected programs such as Windows Photo Viewer.

 How to create and edit an HEIF file.